 A almost litteral copy of this paper can be downloaded here >>

-Many mamber or students of our members have produced theses (mostly PhD) on the copncept , implementation and effects of pharmaceutical care.
+Many members or students of our members have produced theses (mostly PhD) on the concept, implementation and effects of pharmaceutical care.
 A list of these theses can be found here.
 We welcome additions to this list.

 For any organisation it is important to know where it is going.
-During a 2 year project, two members of the PCNE board (Charlotte Rossing and Veerle Foulon) developped the vision for 2025 for the PCNE.
+During a 2 year project, two members of the PCNE board (Charlotte Rossing, Denmark and Veerle Foulon, Belgium) developped the vision for 2025 for the PCNE.
 This Vision was accepted by the PCNE members in February 2018.
 After an initial brainstorm with some board- and founding members, they offered several options for the members to contribute to that vision.
 The final version of the Vision on the future of PCNE can be downloaded here in a short and long version.
-You can also download a document to see how this Vision has been developped.
+You can also download a document to see how this Vision was developped.